decaporg/decap-cms/docs/intro.md

 Netlify CMS is a Content Management System for static sites, allowing collaborators to create, edit, review, and publish content without writing code or dealing with version control.
 It brings the ease of WordPress-style editing to the simplicity and speed of static sites.

 At its core, Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub API.
-This allows for many advantages, including:
+This provides many advantages, including:

-* **Fast, web-based UI** - with rich-text editing, real-time preview, and drag-and-drop media uploads
+* **Fast, web-based UI:** with rich-text editing, real-time preview, and drag-and-drop media uploads.
-* **Platform agnostic** - works with most static site generators
+* **Platform agnostic:** works with most static site generators.
-* **Easy installation** - add two files to your site and hook up the backend by including in your build process or linking to our CDN
+* **Easy installation:** add two files to your site and hook up the backend by including in your build process or linking to our CDN.
-* **Modern authentication** - using GitHub and JSON web tokens
+* **Modern authentication:** using GitHub and JSON web tokens.
-* **Flexible content types** - specify an unlimited number of content types with custom fields
+* **Flexible content types:** specify an unlimited number of content types with custom fields.
-* **Fully extensible** - create custom-styled previews, UI widgets, and editor plugins
+* **Fully extensible:** create custom-styled previews, UI widgets, and editor plugins.

 # Core Concepts